BojanFaletic/DeepSeekAPI/README.md

 Note, the cost is the total cost of running the agent in cents $.

 ## Changes
+[x] Updated DockerScript to setup temfs for the agent.

--- Add support for GPT-4o-mini.
+[x] Add support for GPT-4o-mini.
 DeepSeek tends to have problem with function calling.
 For now this is a workaround.